Kiplinger Retail Outlook: Holiday Season Shows Consumer Spending Momentum

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Consumer spending on services excluding restaurants rose a moderate 0.5% in October, the latest month for which data are available.
-Spending on services has been pretty consistent, with 0.5% increases in six of the past seven months.
-We expect that these moderate increases will continue unless there are any major changes in disposable income growth.
+Consumer spending on services excluding restaurants rose a modest 0.3% in November, the slowest growth in 15 months.
+(November is the latest month for which data are available.)
+Spending on services had been pretty consistent, with 0.5% increases in six of the previous seven months.
+Monthly dips are not unusual, and we expect the moderate increases to continue unless there are major changes in disposable income growth.
 That seems unlikely, given that disposable income has been growing at better than 5% annually since late 2022.

-A gradually cooling labor market could cause consumers to think about boosting their savings rate above the current 4.4%.
-However, don’t expect any sudden pickup in saving.
+All in all, the recent holiday sales season indicates that consumers are not pulling back yet, which bodes well for retail spending going into 2025.
+But uncertainties abound.
+A new administration with new policies is taking office.
+The Federal Reserve could stop cutting interest rates.
+And a gradually cooling labor market could cause consumers to think about boosting their savings.
+The savings rate is running at a meager 4.4% currently, as consumers continue to spend freely.
+However, don’t expect any sudden pickup in saving and accompanying decline in spending.
 That only occurs when unemployment rises sharply and consumers start worrying about losing their jobs.
-But saving rates have been lower than the historical norm and may begin to rise slowly, which would cut into the cash available to support future retail spending.
+But savings rates have been lower than the historical norm and may begin to rise slowly, which would cut into the cash available to support future retail spending.
 Still-high interest rates on consumer loans will likely continue to dampen lower-income households’ spending power, too.

 Related content